CosmoLike/cocoa/README.md

 ## Overview

-  Cocoa allows users to run, inside the [Cobaya](https://github.com/CobayaSampler) framework, [CosmoLike](https://github.com/CosmoLike) routines that 1) analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) (a.k.a DES), and 2) simulate future multi-probe analyses, e.g. for Rubin Observatory's Legacy Survey of Space and Time or the Roman Space Telescope.
+Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines that analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) (a.k.a DES), and simulate future multi-probe analyses, e.g. for Rubin Observatory's Legacy Survey of Space and Time or the Roman Space Telescope, inside the [Cobaya](https://github.com/CobayaSampler) framework.
 This readme file presents basic and advanced instructions for installing all Cocoa components, including the [Planck likelihood](https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page). **By no means, we want to discourage general users from cloning Cobaya, CAMB, CLASS, Polychord, and Planck data from their original repositories.
 Please check the appendix [Proper Credits](https://github.com/CosmoLike/cocoa#proper-credits)**.

 Cocoa developers explicitly copied all Boltzman codes, likelihoods, Cocoa Sampler, and all python/C/C++/Fortran requirements to create a very controllable environment that will ensure the reproducibility of our DES-Y3 and LSST-Y1 results.
-All the required python packages, including Numpy and Scipy, have been stored in [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) folder (linux installation).
-Installation scripts enforce the use of the available local cache instead of internet connection or packages already installed on the host machine.

-PS: We are quite flexible on the installation procedures for MacOS (see appendix: [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation)) because our group rarely runs production-ready code in such an environment.
+All packages have been stored in [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) folder, allowing the consistent installation even on compute nodes without internet access.

 # Installation

 ## Before Cloning the Repository

-There are two options for installing the requirements to run Cocoa and clone the repository using [Git LFS](https://git-lfs.github.com).
-The first and more straightforward one is through Docker containers.
-The latter option is the manual installation of the requirements directly into the Linux/macOS (Windows is not supported).
+There are three options for installing Cocoa's requirements.
+The first and more straightforward option is via Docker containers.
+The second, almost as simple as installation via Docker, utilizes conda enviroments.
+Finally, there is manual installation using the packages located on the cache folder [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries).

-If you want to use cocoa on your Mac OS system, we recommend using the Docker installation, see appendices [Docker Installation Part I: Further Information for PCs Environment](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-i-further-information-for-pcs-environment)

-If you want to use Docker on HPCs please go here [Docker Installation Part II: Further Information for HPC Systems](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-ii-further-information-for-hpc-systems).
+In Mac OS system, we recommend using the Docker installation, see appendices [Docker Installation Part I: Further Information for PCs Environment](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-i-further-information-for-pcs-environment) If you want to use Docker on HPCs please go here [Docker Installation Part II: Further Information for HPC Systems](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-ii-further-information-for-hpc-systems).

-Below we detail non-Docker, system specific installation.
-Please see appendices for prerequisites: [Prerequisites for MacOS (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) and [Prerequisites for Linux (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation).
+Below we detail non-Docker, system specific, installation.

-## (Optional) CONDA SETUP
+### (Optional) conda setup
-A simple way to install all prerequisites (plus most packages needed by Cocoa) is via conda enviroments.
-This is almost as simple as using Docker; type the following below to create the cocoa enviroment
+A simple way to install most prerequisites is via conda enviroments.
+This is as simple as using Docker.
+The first step is to type the following command to create the cocoa conda enviroment

     conda create --name cocoa python=3.7 --quiet --yes